sindresorhus/detect-newline/readme.md

 ### detectNewline(string)

-Returns detected newline or `null` when no newline character is found.
+Returns the detected newline or `undefined` when no newline character is found.

 ### detectNewline.graceful(string)

-Returns detected newline or `\n` when no newline character is found.
+Returns the detected newline or `\n` when no newline character is found.

 ## Related